 A) Pursue the pro fitness/trainer road to whatever was next, physically

-This left me feeling I had reached the end of the fitness road andI went down Path B) to research and write the book: Body Before Skill: Sports Performance for Cheerleading.
-Hooray, I had made a firm commitent to "adulting".
+This left me feeling I had reached the end of the fitness road and I went down Path B) to research and write my book Body Before Skill: Sports Performance for Cheerleading.
+Hooray, I had made a firm commitment to "adulting".